mguthrieabf/cobalt/docs/rbac_overview.rst

 For example:

-1. "forums.forum.moderate" "Allow"
+1. "forums.moderate.edit" "Allow"
-2. "forums.post.5.edit" "Block"
+2. "forums.forum.5.create" "Block"
-3. "organisations.organisation.7.view" "Allow"
+3. "orgs.org.7.view" "Allow"

-Example 1 says that this user is allowed to moderate all forums (RBAC doesn't know what moderating is, it just handles the rules, it is up to each application to implement the required controls itself).
+Example 1 says that this group is allowed to moderate all forums (RBAC doesn't know what moderating is, it just handles the rules, it is up to each application to implement the required controls itself).
 We can break this down as follows: